knative/docs/docs/help/contributor/mkdocs-contributor-guide.md

 [https://squidfunk.github.io/mkdocs-material/setup/setting-up-navigation/](https://squidfunk.github.io/mkdocs-material/setup/setting-up-navigation/)

 ### Content Tabs
 Content tabs are handy way to organize lots of information in a visually pleasing way.
-Some documentation from [https://squidfunk.github.io/mkdocs-material/reference/content-tabs/#usage](https://squidfunk.github.io/mkdocs-material/reference/content-tabs/#usage) is reproduced below.
+Some documentation from [https://squidfunk.github.io/mkdocs-material/reference/content-tabs/#usage](https://squidfunk.github.io/mkdocs-material/reference/content-tabs/#usage) is reproduced here:
 === "Grouping Code blocks"
     Code blocks are one of the primary targets to be grouped, and can be considered a special case of content tabs, as tabs with a single code block are always rendered without horizontal spacing.
     Example: